Yorko/huggingface_text2image_yorko/README.md

 ## Training the mapping model

-Described in the [notebook](notebooks/simple_mapping_model_coco_captions.ipynb), the actual training is done with a script based on that notebook (not tidied up and thus not attached here).
+As described in the [notebook](notebooks/simple_mapping_model_coco_captions.ipynb), the actual training is done with a script based on that notebook (not tidied up and thus not attached here).

 ## Playing around with the model